peterhinch/micropython-epaper/README.md

 ## Font class

-This is a Python context manager whose purpose is to define a context for the ``Display`` ``puts()`` method described above.
-It ensures that the font file is closed after use.
+This is a Python context manager whose purpose is to define a context for the Display's ``puts()`` method described above.
+It ensures that any font file is closed after use.
 It has no user accessible properties or methods.
 A font is instantiated for the duration of outputting one or more strings.
 It must be provided with the path to a valid binary font file or the name of a frozen font.
 See the code sample above.